technik-gegg/OctoPrint-Smuff/README.md

 Please notice: This plugin won't work if you copy the sliced model directly to your printers SD-Card.
 You have to use the OctoPrints internal storage for this.

 To be able to slice multi material models you need to set up you slicer accordingly.
 There is a fantastic video on this topic from [Michael (a.k.a.Teaching Tech)](https://www.youtube.com/channel/UCbgBDBrwsikmtoLqtpc59Bw) which covers all the known slicers [here](https://www.youtube.com/watch?v=xRtvbICRh1w).

+Allthough Michael is referring to dual extrusion, the process is still the same for more than two materials.
+One important point is that you have configured all tools (i.e. feedrate, temperatures, etc.) according to your printer, before you move on setting up the different processes for each individual material (color).